This page last updated April 15, 2022.

 1958: An entry inserted in a 1958 Toledo City Directory by Rowe Industries (courtesy Dave Walters).
 Harry’s family thought that Harry and Bud made contact initially through an advert such as this:

 1963: A DeArmond Model 1000 Rhythm Chief was used in the recording of the theme music for the first James Bond movie, Dr. No. The session guitarist was Vic Flick from the British group The john Barry Seven.
 Vic used a Paragon De Luxe blonde F-hole archtop, with a separate DeArmond volume controller.
 See photo below (A0145 photo copyright Vic Flick).

 That paragon guitar!

 Vic Flick (A0145 photo copyright Vic Flick).

-1965 Street name changed from Wayne Street to Airport Highway.
+1965 Rowe Industries Premises’ Street name changed from Wayne Street to Airport Highway.

 1966: February 2, premises at 6225 Benore Road in Toledo were transferred to Rowe Industries.
-See photo of Benore Road premises below.
+See photo of Benore Road premises above.
 This building has since been demolished. (photo copyright Dave Walters)

 During the 1960s, in addition to their music-related products, Rowe Industries produced components for radar, aerospace and missile defence systems, including the Nike-Hercules missile, the Nike-X, the Apollo moon shot and the B-52 communications system.